veetmoradiya3628/build-your-own-stuff/language-internals/README.md

     - is an implementation technique that involves translating a source language to some other - usually lower-level form. when you generate bytecode or machine code, you are compiling. when you transpile to another high-level language you are compiling too.
 - interpreter
     - we mean it takes in source code and executes it immediately. it runs programs from source.

+- Classes or prototypes ?
+- Lexical grammer - regular vs. not regular

 #### Additional learnings :-